thatkookooguy/git-best-practices-calculator-app/README.md

 This repository demonstrates best practices for using Git, particularly focusing on small, focused commits and managing branches effectively.
 The project is a simple TypeScript-based calculator application with unit tests written using Jest.

+for the documentation this repo was created for: https://gist.github.com/thatkookooguy/e8b2e32abe9818b14246fc3bb4686147

 ## Getting Started

 To get started with this project, follow these steps: